Tenza/configurations/ArchLinux Installation/1 - Base System Installation.md

 #### Enter change-root

-Once we change root we will be inside the system.
+Finnaly run `arch-chroot` to enter the freshly installed system.
-From this moment, we no longer refer to the `/mnt` mount point .
+From this moment forward, there is no need to refer to the `/mnt` mountpoint.

 <pre>
 arch-chroot /mnt